davee-401-advanced-javascript/notes/README.md

 - Make sure Mongo is installed on your computer and working.
 - Clone this Repository on to your local computer
 - CD into this Repository
-- do an `npm install` in the command Line
+- Do an `npm install` in the command Line

 #### `.env` Requirements

-- Create .env file and enter the following code to connect database (for MAC USERS)
+- Create .env file and enter the following code to connect database (for MAC USERS):
 - `MONGODB_URI = 'mongodb://localhost:27017/notesyDB'`

 #### How to initialize/run this application